05 December 2018

-Rezum is a very rapid procedure.
-The entire procedure can be done in under 10 minutes.
-It can be done under local anaesthetic.
+Rezum is carried out as a day case procedure and is less time consuming than other procedures for enlarged prostate.
 Prostates vary in size and shape and Rezum is suitable for most prostates.
-It is done as a day case procedure.
 There should be no risk of incontinence and <5% chance of reduced ejaculation or erectile dysfunction after the procedure.

 What is the recovery time after the Rezum procedure?